-Description Assets: Level 1 Level 2 Level 3 June 30, 2024 Money market funds included within Cash and cash equivalent \$202,354 \$ - \$ - \$ 202,354 Total \$202,354 \$ - \$ - \$ 202,354 Description Level 1 Level 2 Level 3 December 31, 2023 Description Assets: Level 1 Level 2 Level 3 Level 1 Level 2 Level 3 Assets: Level 1 \$230,088 Level 2 \$ - Level 3 \$ -
+Description Level 1 Level 2 Level 3 June 30, 2024

+Assets:

+Money market funds included within

+Cash and cash equivalent \$202,354 \$ \$ \$ 202,354

+Total \$202,354 \$ \$ - \$ 202,354

+Description Level 1 Level 2 Level 3 December 31, 2023

+Assets: Level 1 Level 2 Level 3

+Level 1 Level 2 Level 3

+Assets: Level 1 \$230,088 Level 2 Level 3

 The Company estimated the fair value of the Series B Tranche Rights at the time of issuance and subsequently remeasured them at each reporting period and prior to settlement.
 The fair value of the Series B Tranche Rights was determined using a contingent forward model, which considered as inputs the estimated fair value of the Series B Preferred Stock as of each valuation date, the risk-free interest rate, probability of achievement and estimated time to tranche closing.
-The most significant assumptions in the contingent forward model impacting the fair value of the Series B Preferred Stock, probability of achievement of certain milestones, and time to the tranche closing as of each measurement date.
+The most significant assumptions in the contingent forward model impacting the fair value of the Series B Tranche Rights are the fair value of the Company's Series B Preferred Stock, probability of achievement of certain milestones, and time to the tranche closing as of each measurement date.
 The Company determined the fair value per share of the underlying Series B Preferred Stock by taking into consideration the most recent sales of its preferred units, results obtained from third-party valuations and additional factors the Company deemed relevant.